glimpse-editor/getglimpse-web/content/about.md

 ## What is wrong with the "GIMP" name? {#what-is-wrong-with-the-gimp-name}
 It was originally chosen as a joke name that refers to a questionable scene in an 18 certificate movie called "Pulp Fiction".
 The mascot is also a floating dog head called "Wilber" that canonically belongs to a "gimp" species renowned for having no limbs.

-Within Linux enthusiast and hobbyist communities that whimsical '90s era "gross out" humor is still appreciated.
+Within Linux enthusiast and hobbyist communities that whimsical '90s era "gross out" humor may still be appreciated.
 However, like all "comedy", there's a time and a place for it.
 The casual ableism of the name is unwelcome, and it hampers efforts to improve diversity and inclusion within the free software community.

-Many of us have real world experience advocating free software as a serious choice in educational or workplace environments, and we believe that a joke name some may find offensive presents an unnecessary hurdle to adoption.
+Many of us have real world experience advocating free software as a serious choice in educational or workplace environments, and we believe that a joke name some may find offensive and distracting presents an unnecessary hurdle to adoption.

 [Return to top](#contents)